DevAhamed/MultiViewAdapter/website/references/concepts.md

 ItemViewHolder is usually written as part of the ItemBinder class.
 It offers some nice api additions on top of its parent class ```RecyclerView.ViewHolder```.
 For enabling the 'Swipe to dismiss' or 'Drag and Drop' functionalities, you need to override ```getSwipeDirections()``` and ```getDragDirections()``` respectiveley.

 It also allows you to,

 * Call toggleItemSelection method to toggle selection of the item.
 * Call toggleItemExpansion method to toggle expansion of the item.
 * Call toggleSectionExpansion method to toggle expansion of the section.
 Note: You should call this method from items which are inside the HeaderSection, NestedSection or TreeSection.
 * Call startDrag method to drag the view
-* Set click and long click listeners for the entire view holder
 * Call ```onClick()``` method to notify section's onClickListener.

 ## 5. Decoration